In This Guide

 Casa Monica Resort

-Moorish Revival architecture with multiple event spaces.
-The rooftop offers city views, while the courtyard provides intimate settings.
+Moorish Revival architecture with many event spaces.
+The rooftop offers city views, and the courtyard is perfect for small, special celebrations.

 Bayfront Marin House